-Baker sockeye are native to Baker Lake and Baker River, a tributary to the Skagit River.
-Each year, sockeye returning to the lake are trapped below two dams before they are transported above the facilities where they are placed at artificial spawning beaches, used for production at the lake’s hatchery facility, or released into Baker Lake to spawn naturally.
+Baker sockeye are native to Baker Lake and the Baker River, a tributary to the Skagit River near the town of Concrete.
+Each year, sockeye returning to the lake are trapped below two dams on the lower Baker River before they are transported above these facilities where they are placed at artificial spawning beaches, used for production at WDFW and PSE's hatchery facility, or released into Baker Lake to spawn naturally or be caught by anglers.

 At the smolt stage, sockeye are captured at both the lower and upper dams and released downstream for their seaward journey.

-Baker Lake 2023
+Baker Lake Rules

-Additional information: Selective gear rules remain in effect for gamefish.
+Selective gear rules remain in effect for gamefish.
 If anglers are not following selective gear rules, all species other than sockeye must be released.
 Please see pamphlet for gamefish rules in these sections.

 The fishery will be actively monitored by WDFW.
 Anglers are asked to cooperate with creel personnel collecting catch information.
 Monitoring and evaluation of fisheries is an important part of ensuring we are meeting our conservation goals for salmon.

-Puget Sound Energy employees operate and maintain the facilities at the Baker River Project guided by WDFW and tribal co-managers.
+Puget Sound Energy employees operate and maintain facilities at the Baker River Project guided by WDFW and tribal co-managers.
 These facilities not only include the hatchery and spawning beaches, the upstream trap-and-haul facility, fish transport equipment, and floating surface collectors for out-migrating juvenile fish at Baker Lake and Lake Shannon.

 Hatchery broodstock and natural spawner schedule